LIFE GOES ON: AN INTRODUCTION

 Edmund Stanley 'Stan' Cornwell was born in Oakington on the outskirts of Cambridge on the 31st July 1903.
 On the birth certificate, Stan's father gave his occupation as a bricklayer's labourer, but by 1911 he is shown as a roadman for Chesterton District Council.
 William had adapted his parents' surname of Cornell into Cornwell.
 Nevertheless, some of Stan's siblings had their births registered under the surname Cornell rather than Cornwell.
 His mother was a member of the Mortlock family of Huntingdonshire.

 Edmund was always known as Stan.
 He married my grandmother Winifred Ellen Reynolds in 1923.
 She came from the neighbouring village of Dry Drayton, but they married in Lichfield, Staffordshire when they were both just 19 years old.
 They gave false ages to acquire the certificate, as one of them had to be of age, that is to say 21 or over.
-They were in Staffordshire because my grandmother was pregnant, and they had run away to get married.
-Stan's older sister Ruth lived at Colton on the outskirts of Rugeley, and she arranged the marriage for them.
+Stan's older sister Ruth lived at Colton on the outskirts of Rugeley, and they gave their address as hers.
 Their first child was born less than three months later.
 He had a learning disability, and lived with his mother for the rest of her life.

-They returned to Cambridge after the birth of their first child, and lived in Shelley Row near to Winifred's parents.
-However, they seem not to have got on well with them, and after the birth of two more children they did a moonlight flit, first to Barway near Ely and then to Grunty Fen on the other side of the river, before settling in Little Thetford.
+They returned to Cambridge after the birth of their first child, living at Oakington with Stan's parents and then in Castle Row, Cambridge, near to Win's parents.
+However, they seem not to have got on well with them, and after the birth of two more children they moved to Barway near Ely and then to Grunty Fen on the other side of the river, before settling in Little Thetford.
 They had nine children altogether.
 Stan was a farrier, working with horses on farms in the Isle of Ely.
 He is the only one of my grandparents that I did not know - he died of a heart attack at the age of 50, in 1953, eight years before I was born.
 He is buried in Little Thetford cemetery.
-He was the youngest of nine children, most of whom outlived him.
-His siblings were:

 1901 Census: